Essential food guide for your first holiday in Portugal

 A food guide to Cafes and Bars on your first holiday in Portugal

 Many cafes will have specials available, such as a coffee and a pastel de nata, or an orange juice and a croissant, these are usually on a board or a small card on the counter.

 Tostas are very popular, this is two pieces of toast with a cooked filling, always check what is going to be on it, as you may find olives or other additional ingredients added.

 If you are ordering a coffee, be clear what sort of coffee you would like, but remember that in a small café, there will not be much choice.
 A coffee is usually a small shot.
 If you would like a larger cup make sure you ask for more water or you may just get 2 shots of coffee.
-The same is for milk, if you want milk you must ask for it as this will not be included.
+The same goes for milk, if you want milk you must ask for it as this will not be included.